tjmahr/dissertation/docs/96-app-aim2-models.md

   family = binomial)
 ```

-The priors for the model are described below.
+The priors for the model are specified below.
 The regression effects
-(`class = "b"`) have a moderately informative prior of Normal(0, 1).
+(`class = "b"`) have a prior of Normal(0, 1).
+Because most of the action
-Because most of the action in the growth curves is a sharp rise, the
+in the growth curves is a sharp rise, the linear time effect `ot1` has a
-linear time effect `ot1` has a slightly wider prior of Normal(0, 2).
-A
+slightly wider prior of Normal(0, 2).
+These priors are uninformative in
+terms of direction--both positive and negative effects are equally
+likely--but they are informative in terms of magnitude.
+A weakly
-weakly informative LKJ(2) prior is put on the random-effect
+informative LKJ(2) prior is put on the random-effect correlations.
+I
-correlations.
-I review the role of the LKJ prior in
+review the role of the LKJ prior in
 [Appendix \@ref(aim1-gca-models)](#aim1-gca-models).
 A weakly informative
 prior is put on the random-effect standard deviations
 Student-*t*([df] 7, [mean] 0, [sd] 3).
-The Student-*t* distribution
+The Student-*t*
-is like the normal distribution but it provides slightly thicker
+distribution is like the normal distribution but it provides slightly
-tails which allow extreme or outlying values.
+thicker tails which allow extreme or outlying values.

 ```r